 ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
 To see other pages, use the menu.

 Children with DIG may experience the following symptoms or signs.
-Sometimes, children with DIG do not show any of these symptoms.
-Or, these symptoms may be caused by a medical condition that is not a tumor.
+Sometimes, children with DIG do not have any of these changes.
+Or, the cause of a symptom may be another medical condition that is not a brain tumor.

 - Seizures or convulsions, which are sudden involuntary movements of a person’s muscles

-- Rapid skull growth or increased head size
+- Rapid skull growth or increase in head size during infancy

 - Abnormal sensations